ricniet/richWebsite/content/tutorial/example.md

 date = 2018-09-09T00:00:00
 # lastmod = 2018-09-09T00:00:00

-draft = false  # Is this a draft? true/false
+draft = true  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
 type = "docs"  # Do not modify.